emily-sim/emily-sim.github.io/README.md

+README for COMP20 HW1
-COMP20 Assignment 1: Personal Website
+Personal Website

-1. Identify what aspects of the work have been correctly implemented and what have not.
-2 .Identify anyone with whom you have collaborated or discussed the assignment.
-3. Say approximately how many hours you have spent completing the assignment.
+1. The resume and bio pages have been properly formatted with the correct CSS.
+The index page has the picture centered differently than the the buttons and the margins around the pages are off.
+2 .
+I did not collaborate with anyone for this assignment.
+3. 3 hours